cameronwp/hurtlingthrough.space/src/pages/posts/20220504-autobiography/index.md

 his classmates pretended to be astronauts and use the software to make decisions on Mars.

-This research exposed me to a whole new world I wasn't aware of - analog EVA testing (aka Extravehicular Activities aka spacewalks).
+<span id="eva-intro" />This research exposed me to a whole new world I wasn't
+aware of - analog EVA testing (aka Extravehicular Activities aka spacewalks).
 These are simulated spacewalks that take place at various interesting locations on Earth that simulate some aspect of planetary or International Space Station (ISS) operations.
 There's an underwater facility in the Florida Keys called [NEEMO](https://www.nasa.gov/mission_pages/NEEMO/index.html) where astronauts and scientists live and work together, performing simulated spacewalks on coral reefs and scientific experiments in a habitat a lot like ISS.
 There's the